 Ontario’s Southwest Experienced by Black Creators

-There’s no better way to discover the impact history has had on Black people than by reading and watching first-hand accounts about their experiences.
+There’s no better way to discover the impact history has had on Black people than by reading and watching first-hand accounts of their experiences.

-A Trip to Chatham-Kent: A Lesson in Black History my Education is Missing, by Cameron Davis, is an illuminating account of the lessons available to visitors at the Chatham-Kent Black Historical Society & Black Mecca Museum, the Buxton National Historic Site & Museum, and Josiah Henson Museum of African Canadian History.
+A Trip to Chatham-Kent: A Lesson in Black History my Education is Missing, by Cameron Davis, is an illuminating account of the lessons available to visitors at the Black History Museumes in Ontario's Southwest.

-Black Foodie Tour in Southwest Ontario, by Eden Hagos, is a VLOG of her experience exploring Windsor and Chatham-Kent.
+You can also check out the VLOG by Eden Hagos, showcasing her experience exploring Windsor and Chatham-Kent.
 During her trip, she got to try the diverse food scene and take a deep dive into the many ways this area has shaped Canadian Black History.